Terms and Conditions

 Face to face and blended courses

-- Stage 1 – Enrolment learner pays 1/3 deposit of total qualification fee
+- Stage 1 – At enrolment learner pays deposit of 1/3 total course fee up to a maximum of $1500.

-- Stage 3 – Final day of the face to face component of the course learner pays the balance of fees due
+- Stage 3 – 1 day prior to commencement of the course learner pays final 1/3 of total course fee up to a maximum of $1500.

-- Stage 1 – Enrolment learner pays 1/3 deposit of total qualification fee
+- Stage 1 – Enrolment learner pays 1/3 deposit of total course fee up to a maximum of $1500.

-- Stage 2 – 1/3 of the total qualification fee is paid every 30 calendar days until the balance of fees are paid or unless another pay as you go option is entered into between KPS and the learner (i.e. payment per unit/cluster)
+- Stage 2 – Two further monthly 1/3 payments up to a maximum of $1500 until the balance of fees are paid or unless another pay as you go option is entered into between KPS and the learner.
+Once the first payment is processed enrolment is activated and participants will have access to all the learner and assessment materials.

 For example, if the cost of the qualification is $1650 then $550 is paid upon enrolment, $550 after the first 30 days (month 1) and then the remaining $550 is paid after the following 30 days (month 2).